 It also helps to keep in mind the following:

 - Many families may have different perspectives on the role of the family in schooling based on the experiences within their culture.
 The idea of a "school-family partnership" — not to mention the shift to schooling children at home — may be very new to immigrant families and they may not respond to the school's outreach efforts in the way that other families do.
 You can learn more about how to engage families and encourage their leadership from our ELL family engagement guide.

 - Some families and students may be more comfortable in settings that are more oriented to the group as opposed to the individual.
 For example, some families may prefer group family conferences where they can learn from each other's questions and then break off for smaller individual conversations as needed.

-10. Ask families what worked (or didn't) in the spring.
+10. Ask families what has worked (or not) so far.

-Your families will have helpful insights about how things worked in the spring.
+Your families will have helpful insights about how things have worked so far.
 Topics related to communication might include:

 - getting updates from the school